sconglee/sconglee/about.md

 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+I'm a PKU graduate student.
+Currently doing more in backend, focused in Java and DL.

-email: agus[at]python.web.id
+E-mail: sconglee@163.com